nosirjonov-dev/nosirjonov-dev/README.md

 ### 💡 Findex
 - **Status:** Idea / Research 💡
-- Goal: Connect users with education centers and help them find suitable courses
+- Goal: Connect users with education centers and help them find suitable courses and continue
 - Objective: Build a platform where learning centers can promote themselves and users can discover the best courses
 - **Tech (planned):** Flutter, Firebase